 The gift also will create an endowed fellowship fund for graduate students who want to study, research and advance the health and nutritional benefits of whole grain foods.
 A final portion of the gift will allow the university to renovate the food research laboratory in Milam Hall where faculty and students will study whole grain foods and ways to promote healthy eating behavior.
 The lab will be renamed in honor of the Moore family.

-This is the second largest gift OSU’s College of Health and Human Sciences has ever received.
+This is the second largest gift OSU’s College of Public Health and Human Sciences has ever received.
 Its Hallie Ford Center for Healthy Children and Families was established in 2007 through an $8 million commitment from the late Oregon philanthropist.

 President Ed Ray noted that both of these gifts came from friends who are not OSU alumni.
 “We are seeing tremendous investments from representatives of the broader community who identify with OSU’s mission and see that the university is pursuing work critical for the future of our state and our world,” Ray said.
 “This gift from Bob and Charlee Moore is a great example.
 Improving human health and wellness is one of three areas of focus identified in our strategic plan, reflecting the depth of expertise we have in this field.
 The gift will further advance our leadership in preventive health research and outreach.”